IvanAdmaers/react-roulette-pro/README.md

   </a>
 </div>

 **The best** React roulette.
-Focus on customization, optimization and ease of use.
+Focus on optimization, customization and ease of use.
 Live example - [react-roulette-pro.ivanadmaers.com](https://react-roulette-pro.ivanadmaers.com)

+> React Roulette Pro 3.0.0 realised!
+See [these release notes](./docs/releases/3.0.0.md) and [this migration guide](./docs/migrations/2.x_to_3.x.md)

 <div align="center">
   <a href="https://react-roulette-pro.ivanadmaers.com">